Sherman Woods became a recognized subdivision in the City of Port Huron in 1926 but its history goes back much further.

 |SHERMAN WOODS PLAT S2|

 We continue to look for more history!!
-Please contact anyone on the board if you would like to add to or edit something on this page.
+Please contact anyone on the Sherman Woods board or website administration if you would like to add to or edit something on the website.